eiffel-community/eiffelevents-sdk-go/README.md

 	event1.Data.Name = "my-composition"
 	fmt.Println(event1.String())

-	// Equivalent example using the factory function that pre-populates all
+	// Equivalent example using the factory that pre-populates all
 	// required meta members (picking the most recent event version in
 	// the chosen major version).
-Note that the factory function returns
+Note that the factory returns
 	// a struct pointer.
 	event2, err := eiffelevents.NewCompositionDefinedV3()
 	if err != nil {